silvicazu/terraform-beginner-bootcamp-2023/README.md

 We need to be careful when using the Init because it will not rerun if we restart an existing workspace https://www.gitpod.io/docs/configure/workspaces/workspace-lifecycle

+#### Working Env Vars

+We can list out all Enviroment Variables (Env Vars) usuing the env command

+We can filter specific env vars using grep eg. `env | grep AWS``

+Seting and Unseting Env Vars
+In the terminal we can set using export HELLO= 'world' In the terminal we unset using unset HELLO We can set an env var temporarily when just runnung a command

+HELLO='world' ./bin/print_message
+Within a bash script we can set env without writing export eg.

+#!/bin/env bash
+HELLO='world'

+echo $HELLO
+Printing Env Vars
+We can print env var using echo eg. echo $HELLO

+Scoping of Env Vars
+When you open up new bash terminals in VSCode it will not be aware of env avrs that you have set in another window.

+If you want to Env Vars to persist across all future bas terminals that are open you need to set env vars in your bash profile. eg. .bash_profile

+persisting Env Vars in Gitpod
+We can persist env var into gitpod by storing them in Gitpod Secrets Storage.

+gp env HELLO='world'
+All future workspaces launched will set the env vars for all bash terminals opened in thoes workspaces.

+You can also set vars in the .gitpod.yml but this can only contain non-senstibe env vars.